robcarver17/pysystemtrade/docs/IB.md

 ## Launching and configuring the Gateway

-Before you run any python code you'll need to launch the Gateway software.
+Before you run any Python code you'll need to launch the Gateway software.
 Current versions of the Gateway do this via a desktop icon.
 You will need to use either:

-- A demo account, such as username: `fdemo`, password: `demouser`.
-IB seem to be phasing out their demo accounts.
+- A demo account, such as username: `fdemo`, password: `demouser`
 - A paper trading account
 - A live trading account (*Make sure you know what you are doing.
 I can take no responsibility for any losses caused by live trading using pysystemtrade.
 Use at your own risk!!!*)